emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/9-series.md

 ''
 ```

-If you check the explorer link, it should show that the owner received on the order of `1.493 $Axion`.
+If you check the explorer link, it should show that the owner received on the order of `1.493 $Fermi`.

 <img width="80%" src="/docs/assets/nfts/explorer-payout-series-owner.png" />